dji-sdk/Onboard-SDK/README.md

 Here, we list all the avaliable document pointers for your reference and we recommend you the following development steps.

 1. Try some examples in our 'Compile and Run Example Section'
-2. Start building your own UAV APPs
+2. Learn from those examples and start building your own UAV APPs

 If you encounter any questions during the development, take a look at our [FAQ][FAQ].
 After that, feel free to contact us.